 The first "Five Year Review" report for the site was completed in September 2005 by EPA.
 The review confirmed that clean up measures implemented at the site continued to protect human health and the environment.

 EPA also finalized a Preliminary Close-Out Report (PCOR) in September 2005, which documents completion of all physical, remedial construction activities at the site.
 EPA and DES conducted a pre-final inspection in June 2004, and no outstanding construction items were identified.
 Therefore, no additional, substantial construction is anticipated at the site.

-The Second Five Year Review, completed on September 23, 2010, concluded that the remedy is protective in the short-term, however, in order to be protective in the long-term, several follow-up actions needed to be taken including: (1) incorporate previous measures taken to a) control landfill gas, b) address potential future risk posed to recreational users, c) regulatory changes to cleanup standards, and d) land use restrictions into the remedy via a decision document; (2) collect additional overburden groundwater data to confirm that vapor intrusion exposure pathway to residents living near well B-12R is not complete; (3) conduct groundwater sampling for inorganics to confirm that concentrations are consistent with background levels; and (4) ensure that the depth of cover materials overlying waste in the City reclaimed area are adequate to prevent exposure risk to recreational users of the site.
+The Second Five Year Review, completed on September 23, 2010, concluded that the remedy is protective in the short-term, however, in order to be protective in the long-term, several follow-up actions needed to be taken including: (1) incorporate previous measures taken to a) control landfill gas, b) address potential future risk posed to recreational users, c) regulatory changes to cleanup standards, and d) land use restrictions into the remedy via a decision document; (2) collect additional overburden groundwater data to confirm that there is not threat of vapor intrusion to residents living near well B-12R; (3) conduct groundwater sampling for inorganics to confirm that concentrations are consistent with background levels; and (4) ensure that the depth of cover materials overlying waste in the City reclaimed area are adequate to prevent exposure risk to recreational users of the site.